AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 To connect nodes in Journey canvas:

-1. On the canvas, select the node that comes first in the journey sequence that you want to connect to another node.
+1. On the canvas, hover over the node that comes first in the journey sequence that you want to connect to another node.

    4 blue dots appear on each side of the selected node.